-(4) This is a complaint regarding the land assessment.
-The land is currently being assessed as farmland in accordance with the procedure as set out in section 4 of the Matters Relating to Assessment and Taxation Regulation (MRAT).
-The assessment is made up of three acres assessed at the City's market value rate of \$200,000 per acre, and the remaining land at a farmland rate of \$83.99 per acre.
+(3) This is a complaint regarding the land assessment.
+The land is currently being assessed as farmland in accordance with the procedure as set out in Section 4 of the Matters Relating to Assessment and Taxation Regulation (MRAT).
+The assessment is made up of three acres assessed at the City's market value rate of \$200,000 per acre, and 7.81 acres at a farmland rate of \$83.99 per acre.

-(5) The Complainant based much of the Complaint on the assertion that the land is designated as Special Purpose - City and Regional Infrastructure (S-CRI), according to the Land Use Bylaw.
+(4) The Complainant bases much of the complaint on the assertion that the land is designated as Special Purpose - City and Regional Infrastructure (S-CRI), according to the Land Use Bylaw.
 That designation restricts the use of the subject to all non-private institutional uses for which virtually no open, competitive market exists.
 And, on that basis, the Complainant argues that all of the land should be assessed using the agricultural use value, as set out in the Alberta Farm Land Assessment Ministers Guidelines.

-(6) The S-CR1 designation is the designation shown on the City of Calgary Assessment sheet.
+(5) The S-CR1 designation is the designation shown on the City of Calgary Assessment sheet.

-(7) The Respondent stated that (a) the land is not designated S-CRI, but is in fact designated S-FUD, which is a "holding pattern" for future development to urban densities.
+(6) The Respondent stated that the land is not designated S-CRI, but is in fact designated S-FUD, which is a "holding pattern" for future development to urban densities.
 The Respondent stated that the S-CR1 designation was shown on the assessment record in error.